 Managing dynamic instance scaling

-Application latency has an impact on how many instances are required to handle your traffic.
-By decreasing latency, you can reduce the number of instances we use to serve your application.
-Stackdriver Trace is a useful tool that you can use to view data about latency and understand what changes you can make to decrease it.
+Application latency impacts the number of instances that are required to handle your traffic.
+By decreasing latency, you can reduce the number of instances used to serve your application.
+Stackdriver Trace is a useful tool to view data about latency and understand potential changes to decrease it.

-After you have used Stackdriver Trace to view your latency, you can to try some of the following strategies for reducing it:
+After using Stackdriver Trace to view your latency, try some of the following strategies to reduce latency:

-- Increase caching of frequently accessed shared data - That’s another way of saying - use Memcache.
-Also, if you set your application’s cache-control headers, this can have a big impact on how efficiently your data is cached by servers and browsers.
-Even caching things for a few seconds can have a big impact on how efficiently your application serves traffic.
-Python applications should also make use of caching in the runtime as well.
+- Increase caching of frequently accessed shared data - That’s another way of saying - use App Engine Memcache.
+Also, setting your application’s cache-control headers can have a significant impact on how efficiently your data is cached by servers and browsers.
+Even caching things for a few seconds can have an impact on how efficiently your application serves traffic.

-- Use Memcache more efficiently - Use batch calls for get, set, delete, etc instead of a series of individual calls.
-Where appropriate, consider using the Memcache Async API (Java, Python).
+- Use App Engine Memcache more efficiently - Use batch calls for get, set, delete, etc instead of a series of individual calls.

-- Use Tasks for non-request bound functionality- If your application performs work that can be done outside of the scope of a user-facing request, put it in a task!
-Sending this work to the Task Queue instead of waiting for it to complete before returning a response can significantly reduce user-facing latency.
-The Task Queue can then give you much more control over execution rates and help smooth out your load.
+- Use tasks for non-request bound functionality- If your application performs work that can be done beyond the scope of a user-facing request, put it in a task!
+Sending this work to [Task Queue]((/appengine/docs/standard/php/taskqueue) instead of waiting for it to complete before returning a response can significantly reduce user-facing latency.
+Task Queue can then give you much more control over execution rates and help smooth out your load.